MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/toffoli-simulator.md

 ## Supported operations

-The Toffoli Simulator supports:
+The Toffoli simulator supports:

 * Rotations and exponentiated Paulis, such as `R` and `Exp`, when the resulting operation equals `X` or the identity matrix.
-* Measurement and assert operations, but only in the Pauli `Z` basis.
+* Measurement and [assert](xref:microsoft.quantum.diagnostics.assertmeasurement) operations, but only in the Pauli `Z` basis.
 Note that a measurement operation's probability is always either **0** or **1**;
 there is no randomness in the Toffoli simulator.
 * `DumpMachine` and `DumpRegister` functions.